donovanr/WESTPA_my_tools/README.md

 This script reads in an hdf5 file from a westpa simulation and produces a text file with three columns: [iteration, pcood, weight].

-This can be a vary large text file.
+This can be a very large text file.

 ## iter_info.py